SwiftAza-org/back_end/README.md

 ## Overview

 The SwiftAza Backend API is a RESTful service that provides endpoints for managing and accessing data for the SwiftAza application.
-This backend is built using Node.js and Express, and it connects to a MongoDB database.
+This backend is built using Python and Flask, and it connects to a MongoDB database.

 ## Features